 Produced by Phil Spector and George Harrison

 We first know of George Harrison as the “quiet” Beatle.
-He started to write songs early, but as he has said, it was hard because John and Paul were writings songs for a long time at by the time The Beatles hit, they already had more experience in writing.
+He started to write songs early, but as he has said, it was hard because John and Paul were writings songs for a long time and by the time The Beatles hit, they already had more experience in writing.
 Harrison began in their second album by contributing one song, and from then on, he kept writing and in Revolver he started to write classic songs like Taxman.
 But by the end, it was undeniable that he was becoming just as good as Lennon and McCartney in writing songs, but of course, he was not getting the same space as Lennon and McCartney in the albums.
 It is understandable, the talent level in that band was too much.
 So, when the band went their separate ways, it was George who had the first number one album and he achieved that with a triple album.

 The songs themselves range from rock, pop, and religious themes.
-The album really proved Harrison capacity of writing beautiful melodies and lyrics.
-The album included his hit single My Sweet Lord, and even though it was a big hit, it was not the best song in the album, that is the amount of quality this album had.
+The album really proved Harrison’s capacity of writing beautiful melodies and lyrics.
+The album included his hit single My Sweet Lord, and even though it was a big hit, it was not the best song in the album, that is the amount of quality this album has.
 The title song, All things must pass, is one of his most beautiful songs, and to think The Beatles rehearsed it during the Let it be sessions.
 There is a song co-written with Bob Dylan called I’d have you anytime.
-Isn’t it a pity is a beautiful song with an important of how we treat others and cause each other pain, the melody of that song is so beautiful.
+Isn’t it a pity is a beautiful song with an important message of how we treat others and cause each other pain, the melody of that song is so beautiful.
 The song Run of the mill is a song where George wonders how the friendship between his former bandmates was lost.
 Especially his relationship with Paul.